 Get the answers to these FAQ's

-Not a day goes by without the trainers here at Hurl's being asked at least a couple of these questions.
-Of course we're always more than happy to try and answer any health and fitness related question you want to fire at us!
-But to make life easier for everyone we have complied this page as an easy reference - for you to use as a sort of 'fitness index' as often as you like.
+Not a day goes by without the Personal Trainers here at Hurl's being asked at least a couple of these questions; of course we're always more than happy to try and answer any health and fitness related question you want to fire at us!
+But to make life easier for everyone, we have complied this page as an easy reference - for you to use as a sort of 'Fitness Index' as often as you would like.

 Questions about working your core:

 Questions about diet, nutrition and losing weight/fat burning :